dndworld/dndworld.github.io/faq/common-faq.md

 ==- Do you get a spellbook if you multiclass to wizard?
 Yes

-==- Can I wild shape into X?
+==- Can I wild shape into X? (`!faq wildshape`)
-Wild Shape specifies that you can turn into "a **beast** that **you have seen before**".
-You may decide what kind of animals you've seen based on what makes sense for your backstory, and choosing from any sources allowed as per [Character Creation Rules](/character-building/cc-rules/).
+> Wild Shape specifies that you can turn into "a **beast** that **you have seen before**".
+You may decide what kind of animals you've seen based on what makes sense for your backstory, and choosing from any sources allowed as per [Character Creation Rules](/cc-rules.md).
 Here are some noteworthy specifications:

-- Dinosaur: No. Dinosaurs do not exist in Icris so you couldn't have seen one.
-Even if you later see a dinosaur-like creature in-game, they are considered aberrations on this server rather than beasts.
+> - Dinosaur: Dinosaurs only exist in the Pelgara Archipelago on the continent of Eo.
+Hence, your character must have originated from there or previously traveled there.
-- If a beast is not native to Icris, then our rules governing backstories in [Character Creation Rules](/character-building/cc-rules/) prevent you from having seen them in your backstory.
+> - Some beasts are not native to Icris (for example creatures from supplementary adventures like Tome of Annihilation), hence you would not have seen them before.
 If you later see them in-game, then you might be able to transform into them at your respective DMs' discretion.
-- Attempting to transform into an awakened animal results in you transforming into the non-awakened version of the animal.
+> - Attempting to transform into an awakened animal results in you transforming into the non-awakened version of the animal.

 ==- "How does this server handle Artificer infusions?"
 Any infusions that are not your own are considered as prebuffs in the context of DM events.
 The DM of an event has the final say in whether such prebuff is allowed in their game.